 The Hampton Downs weekend will be Lawson’s only motorsport-related appearance in January before Formula 1 testing begins, adding extra significance for local fans and aspiring young drivers.

 Lawson has a strong personal connection to the Toyota single-seater pathway, having contested two seasons of the series — then known as the Toyota Racing Series — in 2019 and 2020.
+He claimed the title in 2019 with M2 Competition, winning five races and the New Zealand Grand Prix, before finishing runner-up the following year.

 Since then, Lawson has progressed through Formula 3 and Formula 2, earning his Formula 1 debut in 2023.
 His return to Hampton Downs comes as the next generation of Toyota Formula Regional drivers look to follow a similar pathway, including 2025 series champion Arvid Lindblad, who joins the F1 grid this season.

-Lawson heads into 2025 off the back of his first full Formula 1 campaign, where he scored 38 points and finished 14th in the world championship.
+Lawson heads into 2025 off the back of his first full Formula 1 season, where he scored 38 points and finished 14th in the world championship.
 He has since been re-signed by Racing Bulls for 2026, where he will be joined by Lindblad.

 Discussion about this post